Why diversity matters and what it means for the University of La Verne.

 Opportunities for Involvement

 If you are eager to fully educate yourself in a holistic fashion, with the richness of diversity at your disposal, then you are encouraged to engage yourself in the life and collaboration of the many cultural clubs on campus.
-Everyone is welcome and encouraged to join the clubs and organizations you desire.
+Everyone is welcome and encouraged to join the clubs and organizations they desire.
 You don’t have to self-identify with a particular club in order to join.
-It is very encouraging to have students from various backgrounds join the numerous clubs and organizations that make-up the university community.
+It is very encouraging to have students from various backgrounds join the numerous clubs and organizations that make up the university community.

-A core value the University of La Verne upholds is valuing diversity and being a life-long inclusive learning community.
+A core value the University of La Verne upholds is valuing diversity and being a lifelong inclusive learning community.
 Much of what individuals learn and hold as memories comes from active involvement in clubs and organizations.

 - Black Student Union